abge0386/CyberProject1/README.md

 10.0.0.8 and 10.0.0.9

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_

-These Beats allow us to collect the following information from each machine:
 - _filebeat_
 - _metricbeat_

+These Beats allow us to collect the following information from each machine:

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: